axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

 .. _howto-attach-a-document-to-the-case-1:

-HowTo: Attach a Document to the Case
+HowTo: Attach a document to a case
 ------------------------------------

 #.
 Open the case details